-Serenity Caldwell and Chris Breen discuss the news of the week including corporate hook-ups, changes at Apple retail stores, and why iTunes updates can be problematic.
+Serenity Caldwell and Chris Breen discuss the tech news of the week including Facebook's seeming disdain for privacy, Apple's Pride, Aperture hubbub, and iTunes U improvements.

 If you lack a regular backup band to help you practice your soloing, give iReal Pro a go.

 You believe you've blocked videos that auto-play in your browser, yet they continue to force themselves upon you.
 Chris Breen offers a solution.

 iTunes syncing can be confounding, particularly when some media is from an iTunes library and the other from iTunes Match.
 Here's a bit of clarity.

 Ridding your Mac of unwanted antivirus utilities isn't always a simple matter.
 Chris Breen explains how (and when) to remove it.

 Chris Breen is joined by Dans Frakes and Moren to talk about the ubiquity of Dropbox, the next Apple TV, and Lightning-struck headphones.

 A Mac's internal mic is fine for FaceTime and other light audio chores, but not something you want to record your musical performances.
 Chris Breen discusses options.

 Certain elements within Google's Chrome browser can eat up your Mac's processor in a hurry.
 Chris Breen offers tips for giving your CPU a rest.